67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: Queensland.

-Most guess New South Wales because that is where Sydney sits.
-The Great Barrier Reef stretches about 2,300 kilometres along Queensland’s northeast coast, making it the largest living structure on Earth and the only one visible from low Earth orbit.
+New South Wales feels right because Sydney sits there.
+Wrong coast.
+The Great Barrier Reef runs about 2,300 kilometres along Queensland’s northeast coast, the largest living structure on Earth and the only one you can spot from low Earth orbit.

 53. The longest place name in the world, at 85 letters, is a hill in which country?
 (Hard)